rahul-prasad04/rahul-prasad04/README.md

 - 🔭 I’m currently working on **my portfolio website** to showcase my coding projects.
 - 🌱 I’m learning and exploring **Artificial Intelligence & Machine Learning**.
 - 👯 I’m looking to collaborate on **open-source contributions**.
-- 📫 How to reach me: rahulprasad0804@gmail.com
+- 📫 How to reach me: rahulprasad0804@gmail.com or
+rahulprasad5345@gmail.com
 - ⚡ Fun fact: I love experimenting with new AI models!

 ### 💼 Academic Journey: